On black hole supertranslations and hydrodynamic enstrophy: Introduction

 In this work we will relate a subset of supertranslation transformations of AdS$_{4}$ black branes to approximate enstrophy current conservation in the dual hydrodynamic description of the field theory.
 Further, we clarify the role of the remaining generators of supertranslations and identify them with symmetries leading to non local approximately conserved currents.
 Superrotations do not lead to approximately conserved currents in a dual hydrodynamic setting.

 Relations between hydrodynamics and horizon symmetries have been considered in the past.
 In \cite{Eling:2016xlx}, the authors analysed asymptotically AdS black brane solutions dual to a superfluid flow and identified the action of supertranslations on horizon data with the superfluid Goldstone mode.
 In \cite{Penna:2017bdn}, horizon symmetries in $3+1$ dimensions were shown to be in one to one correspondence with symmetries of compressible non relativistic fluids in $2+1$ dimensions (see also \cite{Donnelly:2020xgu} for a similar relation in a different context).
+The authors of \cite{Donnay:2019jiz} related the dynamics of the horizon to Carrollian fluids and the horizon symmetries to Carrollian geometry.
+While the authors did not discuss this, their results are suggestive of a Carrollian enstrophy current [3] associated with horizon symmetries.
+Be that as it may, the novelty of the current work is in its explicit identification of (a subset of) horizon symmetries of asymptotically AdS black holes with the symmetries of relativistic fluid dynamics of the boundary theory.

 Our exposition starts with a review of the relativistic, conformal, enstrophy current, as first discussed in \cite{Carrasco:2012nf}, and its extensions \cite{Marjieh:2020odp,Pinzani-Fokeeva:2021klb}.
 Using the construction of \cite{Chandrasekaran:2018aop}, we then discuss the general structure of horizon preserving diffeomorphisms.
 Finally, we use our knowledge of enstrophy conservation in the boundary theory to show that AdS${}_4$ black brane geometries possess special supertranslation symmetries.
 We end with a discussion and outlook.